ryanlopezzzz/EEG/README.md

 <img src="images/circuit5.png" width=400>

 This 90-460 gain is on top of the 90x gain from the first instrumentation amplifier.
-Alpha wave amplitude varies from person to person, from about 10 to 30 uV.
-Using a middle value of 20 uV, this means the ending voltage reading could range from 90*90*20e-6 = 0.162V to 460*90*20e-6 = 0.828V.
+Alpha wave amplitude varies from person to person, from about 15 to 50 uV.
+Using a middle value of 30 uV, this means the ending voltage reading could range from 90*90*30e-6 = 0.243V to 460*90*30e-6 = 1.242V.
 The variable gain is achieved by putting resitors in series and in parallel.
 The gain is roughly in the range of 90-460, which corresponds to potentiometer value 1k (maximum) to 0 (minimum).

 To adjust the potentiometer, start taking readings and make sure one is not moving at all.
-Make sure voltages don't fluctuate offscreen, but avoid making it too small because then the errors incurred from digitally reading the data into rpi would be relatively increased.
+Make sure voltages don't fluctuate offscreen, but avoid making it too small because then the errors incurred from digitally reading the data into the Rpi would be relatively increased.

 ### 2nd Notch Filter (60 HZ, gain = 1)

 <img src="images/circuit6.png" width=475> <img src="testing_circuit/figures/notch2_dB.png" width=475>

-Another 60 HZ is necessary at the end of the circuit since the power line interferences seep into the circuit through prior steps.
+Another 60 HZ is necessary at the end of the circuit since the power line interference seeps into the circuit through prior steps.
 This is the exact copy of the 1st notch filter

 ### Connecting ADC to Rpi

 Supply the ADC chip with 5V from Rpi to ensure the maximum input voltage range possible.
-The pin configuration and connection in the image above is correct, but it is reccomended to double check the connection, because wiring mistakes can lead to damaging the chip and or the Rpi.
+The pin configuration and connection in the image above is correct, but it is recommended to double check the connection, because wiring mistakes can lead to damaging the chip and/or the Rpi.

 ## Circuit Debugging Tips

-If circuit doesn't work:
+If the circuit doesn't work:
 * Check every individual section and make sure it is doing its job
 * Read data sheet and make sure nothing is over-strained
 * Use multimeter and oscilloscope to check everything!
-* We are not circuit pro but listen to circuit pros: http://web.mit.edu/6.101/www/reference/TheArtofDebuggingCircuits.pdf
+* Listen to the circuit pros: http://web.mit.edu/6.101/www/reference/TheArtofDebuggingCircuits.pdf
 * Switch out Op Amps, which are easy to break.

-If you don't see brain wave:
+If you don't see brain waves but the circuit works:
 * Most likely it is because the electrode placement is wrong.
 To solve this issue: look up what is the systematic and best practices in setting up electrodes, look up 10-20 EEG Measuring System, test it on a friend, wash your hair, etc
 * Try switching the electrode wires feeding into the instrumental amplifier, you could be amplifying negative voltages
 * Switch out Op Amps, which are easy to break.